-Many people enjoy chewing on caramels as the flavor is longer lasting than with regular fondant chocolates, and you can suck on them.
-Continue reading below to discover how these deliciously chewy confections had their surprising origin in the Middle Eastern harems.
+Many people enjoy chewing caramel candies as their flavor is longer lasting than with regular fondant chocolates.
+Continue reading below to learn how these chewy confections had their surprising origin in Middle Eastern harems.

 The Boston Cooking-School Cook Book (1916)